ukatech/csaori/trunk/impl_saori/ccpuid/README.txt

 2: Dual processor(Not applicable to Intel486 processors)
 3: Intel(R) reserved

+dmi.* functions supplementation:
+They will work in NT based systems (NT/2000/XP/2003/Vista/7) only.
+Win9X is not supported.
+It may require Administrator right in order to access physical menory.

 Version History:
+	- add dmi.* functions
 	- add cpu.vmguest, cpu.vmbrand
 	- add cpu.logicalprocessors
 	- add Intel Brand Index detection